bvluong/Ruby-Visualizer/README.md

 - Setup Ace Editor to render on our webpage.
 (Bryant)
 - Format information submitted by the Ace Editor.
 (Audrey)
-- Create actions on Vue to pass an AJAX request to backend.
+- Create actions on Vue to pass an Axios request to backend.
 (Audrey)

 **Day 3**: Finish the evaluator algorithm and backend to parse information and return JSON object with data desired.